ComedicChimera/chai-lang.dev/content/startup_guide/chapter2.md

 It sometimes convenient or necessary to convert one type into another.
 Some conversions happen implicitly: from ints to floats for example.
 These kinds of conversions are called **coercions**.
-However, some more complex conversions such as from signed integers to unsigned integers, must be converted explicitly using a **type cast**.
+However, some more "dangerous" conversions such as from signed integers to unsigned integers, must be converted explicitly using a **type cast**.
 Type casts use the keyword `as` followed by the type to convert to.
 Here are some example casts: